 Even late in life when Mom was failing, often confused and disoriented, she would say how lucky she was, and how Dad was the perfect man.
 In turn, Dad has conveniently forgotten there was anything wrong with Mom.
 He remembers her as perfect, which was how they treated each other their whole married lives.

 When I was a child I slept across the hallway from my parents.
 I remember their quiet murmuring in the darkness and the loud smack of their goodnight kiss.
-Never doubting the love of your parents is a gift to children, one we took for granted of course.
+Never doubting the love of your parents for one another is a gift to children, one we took for granted of course.
 Never witnessing an argument or having to endure criticism from one to the other was a great comfort and joy.

 Every day I practice the lessons Mom taught me (key word, practice, meaning I’m still working at it).
 Finish any job you start and do your best.
 Keep your word.
 Do what you love.
 But the most important lesson was to love your spouse – love being a verb.